bretsw/bretsw.github.io/content/cv.md

 - McKenzie, R., doctoral candidate.
 - Pomales, L., doctoral candidate.  *Exploring the organizational training transfer problem: Strategic practices of training practitioners across workplace training interventions*.
 - Rivero-Setien, S., doctoral candidate. *Beyond the numbers: Challenges and effects of educational technology integration on elementary educator practice and the academic achievement of students with developmental dyscalculia*.
-- Sorrells, J., doctoral candidate.
-- Sprenkle, S., doctoral candidate. *An examination of leadership competencies and job descriptions for medium and large public and private organizations*.
 - Wei, S., doctoral candidate.
 - Zhang, N., doctoral candidate. *Supporting preservice teachers' interpretations of student resources and responsive teaching in AI-supported teaching simulation*.
 - <i class="fas fa-graduation-cap" style="color:#782f40"></i> Alvarez, E., Ed.D. graduate 2025. *Cognitive and non-cognitive predictors of success on the national physical therapy examination in a Doctor of Physical Therapy program*